I'm always amazed at how resourceful, thoughtful, determined and resilient 12- and 13-year olds are. We adults never give them enough credit!

 Book 4: Tanzania Hatari!

-Jack's encounters with poachers just about finishes him off.
-He and his friends get tangled up in crimes that become deadly for fifteen-year-olds.
+Jack and his friends get tangled up in crimes that become deadly for fifteen-year-olds and his encounters with poachers just about finishes him off.
 Can they persevere through this web of deceit and maintain their friendships?

-Guilhèm has a secret known only to him and his two best friends: being learned and battle-trained, all he wants in life is to be a knight.
+Guilhèm has a secret known only to him and his two best friends, Arnaut and Ferrand: through learning and battle-training Guilhèm plans to fulfil his quest to become a knight.
 But, as the second-born son, he must stand by and prepare for a life in the monastery, while his unworthy, good-for-nothing older brother, the heir apparent, rises to the most chivalric of orders.
-Guilèm's in-built sense of injustice is further challenged by the callous and malicious way his brother treats anyone who crosses his path, especially their peasant workers.
+Guilèm's in-built sense of justice is further challenged by the callous and malicious way his brother treats anyone who crosses his path, especially their peasant workers.
 How will Guilhèm achieve his dream?
-And how will be protect his friends from the depravity of his evil brother?
+And how will he protect his friends from the depravity of his evil brother, his father, and the great Baron de Beynac?

-In the creepiest, dustiest corner of the basement in his family's old toronto home, Dom discovers a long-forgotten box that holds secrets far too real, far too exciting, and far too adventurous to believe.
+In the creepiest, dustiest corner of the basement in his family's old Toronto home, twelve-year-old Dom Morales discovers a long-forgotten box that holds secrets far too real, far too exciting, and far too dangerous to believe.

 Stuffed with old manuscripts and trinkets, Dom is mystified at the discovery of a hidden inscription on the inside of the lid of the box:

-What could this possibly mean?
+What could all this possibly mean?
 And what's with all these dusty, old trinkets?

 Can't wait to find out?
 Contact me!